samekh93/perc/_posts/2017-02-01-brandy-williams-save-the-date.markdown

 Psyche-Eros Rose Croix Chapter would like to invite you to join us at Sekhet-Maat Lodge for a day of presentations by Sister Brandy Williams!

+Brandy Williams has been active in Ordo Templi Orientis since 2001.
+She is past master of Vortex Oasis.
+At present she serves as High Priestess of Anahata Rose Croix Chapter.
+Brandy is also an ordained priestess in Ecclesia Gnostica Catholica and celebrates Mass with Vortex Oasis.
+She presented "Feminist Thelema" at two OTO Women's Conferences and NOTOCON and was co-keynote this year at Babalon Rising.

-Our Sister has been an active member of OTO since 2001, enjoying various positions through the years.
-She has many years of active experience in various magical communities since 1991 and is author of a number of books and anthologies including Ecstatic Ritual: Practical Sex Magic, The Woman Magician: Revisioning Western Metaphysics from a Woman's Perspective and Experience,  and For the Love of the Gods: The History and Modern Practice of Theurgy.
+Brandy has been active in the magical communities since 1991 as a Thelemite, Witch, Golden Dawn Magician, and Pagan Theurgist.
+She was a founding member of Sisters of Seshat, a sororal order in Western Traditional Magic.
+She frequently presents at conferences including Pantheacon, Paganicon, Theurgicon, and the Esoteric Book Conference.
+She has published a number of books and anthologies including Ecstatic Ritual: Practical Sex Magic, The Woman Magician: Revisioning Western Metaphysics from a Woman's Perspective and Experience,  and For the Love of the Gods: The History and Modern Practice of Theurgy.

 **Our Schedule for March 4, 2017ev**

 **12:30pm: Doors Open**
-**1:00pm: Presentation**
+**1:00pm: Presentations**

 **Sex, Love and Thelema:** A presentation focused on OTO and Thelema and how we view gender in terms of: The Gnostic mass, theurgy, women’s ritual exploration of the active sex magick role and more.

 **Creating Consent Culture in the OTO:** This facilitated conversation asks us all to participate in creating a safe and thoughtful environment in our communities through exploring permitted and unpermitted touch.